izznogooood/myfamilycart/README.md

 The work has started and I will add a link to the repo as soon as the foundation is made.

 ### Contribute
-As I mention above, work on a new platform has started.
+As I mentioned above, work on a new platform has started.
 But you are welcome to correct bugs and contribute ideas.

 This projects main platform / framework is [Django](https://www.djangoproject.com/)